-The great thing about cooking is you need to place your full attention on it especially if you are using a knife.
+The great thing about cooking is you need to place your full attention on it, especially if you are using a knife.
 Chopping and stirring are mindful tasks and allow you to be distracted from your pain.

 I wrote this blog on Chronic Pain and Self-care right before the 2019 holiday season.
 You may find these tools helpful for any time of year.

 Distract yourself by taking small actions.
-Do a little something each day and completely focus on the task.
+Do a little something each day and focus on the task.
 Get fully into it and allow your mind to move away from your body’s aches.

-This not only improves your balance and muscle strength; it also reduces stress.
+Tai Chi or Yoga not only improves your balance and muscle strength; they also reduce stress.
 Here’s a great article from Harvard Health Publishing Harvard Medical School Tai Chi and Chronic Pain.

-Your job is to do everything that will reduce inflammation in your body and food is a great place to start.
+Your job is to do everything that will reduce inflammation in your body, and food is a great place to start.
 There are too many credible sites to name.
 I’ll start you off with Foods that Fight Inflammation from Harvard Health Publishing Harvard Medical School.